aiidateam/aiida-core/docs/source/howto/data.rst

     In [5]: path["base1"] == path / "base1"
     Out[5]: True

-Using the `browse` attribute, you can also construct the paths as preceding attributes.
+Using the :py:func:`~aiida.tools.groups.paths.GroupPath.browse` attribute, you can also construct the paths as preceding attributes.
 This is useful in interactive environments, whereby available paths will be shown in the tab-completion:

 .. code-block:: ipython